 You have created an amazing website.
 It’s a great way to introduce your products or services to customers.
 As well as creating a variety of information that helps and engages people.

 Making sense of how well your blog posts and content are doing in Google Search may not be as rewarding.

-I created my first blog way back when in the January of 2008.
-And published my first ever post not long after.
+I created my first blog way back in January of 2008.
+And published my first-ever post not long after.
 I’ve always loved blogging and I’m an avid consumer of blog posts.
 But, if you’re trying to get eyeballs on your articles.
 How do you know if they are appearing in Google’s search rankings or not?

 This is where Google Search Console comes in.
 It shows you how well your blog posts are doing, and which keywords or phrases people are using to find your posts.
 But it is one of the most underused and neglected tools out there.

 This is where Elementary Analytics comes in.
 You need to focus on the key overarching metrics from Google Search Console.
 Helping you see which posts are appearing in searches the most.
 So you can optimize these articles and test different content.
-In turn, driving traffic to your website.
+In turn, this drives traffic to your website.

 Top 4 Google Search Console Metrics To Track